21 States Oppose Clean Water for Chesapeake Bay States

 The Chesapeake Bay states have worked with the federal government to develop a Blueprint for clean water in local rivers, streams, and the Chesapeake Bay.
 And it is working.
 Hard-working farmers, businesses, and individuals are working together to make our rivers and streams safer, improve habitat, protect human health, and strengthen local economies.

-According to their amicus brief, these 21 states are concerned that if the Blueprint works here, other watersheds—like the Mississippi River Basin— "could be next."
+According to their amicus brief, these 21 states are concerned that if the Blueprint works here, other watersheds—like the Mississippi River Basin—"could be next."
 And they have every reason to be concerned.
-A recent review of the EPA's National Water Quality Assessment Report indicates these states face their own serious water quality issues.
+A review of the EPA's National Water Quality Assessment Report indicates these states face their own serious water quality issues.

 View the briefs filed in support of EPA and the Chesapeake Clean Water Blueprint